TorqIT/pimcore-azure-provisioning/README.md

 ## Useful scripts

 Once an environment has been provisioned, the `scripts/` directory contains some useful scripts that can be run against the running environment (see its [README](https://github.com/TorqIT/pimcore-azure-provisioning/blob/main/scripts/README.md)).

+## Automated backups

+The provisioning script will automatically configure the following backups:

+1. Point-in-time snapshots of the database.
+Retention of these snapshots is controlled by the `databaseBackupRetentionDays` parameter.
+2. Point-in-time snapshots of the Storage Account (which contains persistent Pimcore files such as assets).
+Retention of these snapshots is controlled by the `storageAccountBackupRetentionDays` parameter.
+3. Long-term backups of the database.
+As Azure Database for MySQL does not have built-in support for long-term backups, this image uses a custom solution using https://github.com/TorqIT/pimcore-database-backup-bundle to store backups in a Storage Account configured by the `databaseBackupsStorageAccount*` parameters.
+4. Long-term backups of the Storage Account.
+The provisioning script will automatically create a Backup Vault that stores monthly backups of the containers.
+These backups are retained for up to one year.